darajava/klass-loader/README.md

 ## Install & Configuration

 #### Install
-    npm i --save klass-loader # (doesn't exist yet, you need to build it from source at the moment)
+    npm i --save klass-loader

 #### Configuration

-Set up and install `style-loader` and `css-loader`:
+Set up and install `style-loader` and `css-loader` for your CSS files (and `less-loader` too if you use less):

     require.resolve('style-loader'),
     {